Karl Maria Wiligut: Personal life

-Hospitalisation

 Wiligut's wife remained unimpressed by her husband's claim to kingship; blaming him for their destitution, she pushed for his committal to a mental hospital.
-On 29 November 1924, while he was at a cafe with friends, police arrested Wiligut — his ultimate destination was the local mental institution, where he was confined for several years.
+On 29 November 1924, while he was at a cafe with friends, police arrested Wiligut and he was sent to the local mental institution, where he was confined for several years.

 Wiligut's medical records reflect violence at home, including threats to kill his wife, grandiose projects, eccentric behavior and occult interests.
 Following this arrest in 1924, he was diagnosed with schizophrenia and megalomania.
 He was declared legally incompetent by a Salzburg court and committed to a Salzburg asylum, where he remained until 1927.
 In 1932, he abandoned his wife and family, and emigrated from Austria to Germany, residing in Munich.
-He is known to have corresponded with many admirers and disciples, including Ernst Rüdiger and members of the Order of the New Templars.
+He is known to have corresponded with many admirers and disciples, including Ernst Rüdiger Starhemberg and members of the Order of the New Templars.